How smishing works and how to spot a smishing attack: Header image

 Phishing is when a cybercriminal pretends to be someone they’re not (usually a person in a position of authority) and attempts to deceive you into giving up personal data or clicking a malware-infected link.

-They could claim to be anyone, such as your boss, a coworker, a family member, or a trusted website.
-Basically, anyone who you would be automatically inclined to trust.
+They could claim to be anyone, such as your boss, a coworker, a family member, or a website, anyone whom you would be automatically inclined to trust.
 Taking advantage of that inclination to trust, the cybercriminal hopes you will let your judgment slip and provide them with the personal data they need from you.
+Phishing is when these deceptive acts are done via email.
+But the word is modified slightly for other platforms.
+When the scam is done in the form of an SMS message, it’s called “smishing.”

 So, the official definition of smishing is when a criminal sends someone a deceptive SMS message with the intention of stealing personal data or infecting your device with malware.